 How ER Injury Attorneys Can Help

-To find out more about filing a claim (and to claim your free, no obligation legal consultation), contact ER Injury Attorneys by calling 702-968-7500.
-For virtual assistance, get in touch with one of our LiveChat agents who are standing by.
+If you’re ready to find out more about filing a claim, contact ER Injury Attorneys by calling 702-878-7878.
+Or, get in touch with one of our LiveChat agents who are standing by.
 You can also request your complimentary case review online by filling out this form.